OmniFlex: Big Results in a Small Package

 The indoor pressure washer flushes soils out of grout lines and tight places that mops can't reach.
 The operator then vacuums the floor dry – thoroughly removing soils, moisture and bio-pollution from surfaces, grout lines and crevices, leaving the floor virtually soil-free and dry.

 'Now you're not cleaning the restrooms by hand; you're spraying everything on.
 You wash it to the floor, vacuum it up and you're done.
 You're putting dignity in a process where previously there was none, and you're getting one-minute-per-porcelain-fixture efficiency at the elementary school level where previously it took two minutes.
 It changes everything, and fills a gap in a traditional process cleaning program,' he said.

 To test the Omniflex's capabilities, Morrison contacted Ruben Rives, owner and CEO of Miami-Fla.-based H2Only Renewable Cleaning in Miami, Fla. – who pioneered the chemical free cleaning processes in numerous FL charter schools.
 Charged with maintaining more than 20 schools in Florida's Somerset Charter School system, Rives has never shied from taking a different approach.
-'I really started focusing on Renewable Cleaning about five years ago,' he said.
+'I really started focusing on Renewable Cleaning about three and a half years ago,' he said.
 'The most important thing for me is to find ways to stay true to your approach and your process without compromising the level of sanitation and disinfection you need to achieve.'